 One of the dishes that I will always have in my heart is”dulce de calabaza” or “Calabaza en tacha” as some people call it.
 For me, this recipe totally takes me back to my childhood, I remember going to visit my grandma in Sinaloa and she and my aunties would cook this dish, sometimes specially for me, as I was and still am number one fan of “Calabaza en dulce”.
 They are the experts to make this recipe, specially my auntie Laura and Ana.

 In Mexico this recipe is cook during the autumn and specially during “The Day of the Dead” as an offering to our loved ones that had past away.
-Whatever the ocassion the truth is this recipe is cozy, delicious and once you try it, you will definitely love it and would, like me, eat the whole pot!
+Whatever the occasion the truth is that this recipe is cosy, delicious and once you try it, you will definitely love it.

 I made a medium pumpkin because it is only for my family and me, but you can make as much as you want, it is an easy recipe and I promise you will love it.